Sesar-Lab-Teaching/Cloud-Computing-Technologies/iaas-openstack/README.md

 curl http://$WEBSERVER_FLOATING_IP_ADDRESS
 ```

-We should see the user accounts, which works as a proof that the webserver correctly queried the mysql instance.
+We should see the user accounts, which serves as a proof that the webserver correctly queried the mysql instance.